fa1kk/win-wallpaper/README.md

 # win-wallpaper

-Replace the default wallpapers and user icons in Windows with a customizable solid color.
+Replace the default wallpapers and user icons in Windows with a customizable solid color

 Contact: <https://twitter.com/amitxv>